F-thecheshirecat/streaming-musicale-db-project/README.md

 # streaming-musicale-db-project
-Final project for the Databases course: modelling of a platform for streaming music and creating playlist
+Final project for the Databases course: modelling a platform for streaming music and creating playlist